ConnorStoneAstro/caskade/paper.md

 compute engines (HPC clusters or in a cloud).
 The `SimFrame` [@Stammler2022] package shares `caskade`'s modular and extensible core design, though is focused exclusively on solving differential equations.
-While the `Ecos` package [@Hatledal2025] encode the Functional Mockup Interface standard [@Blochwitz2012], which is also designed for building modular simulators though in the more strict FMI standard which requires auxiliary `.xml` specification files, `caskade` focuses on lean and active research development, which thrives on minimal overhead.
+While the `Ecos` package [@Hatledal2025] encodes the Functional Mockup Interface standard [@Blochwitz2012], which is also designed for building modular simulators though in the more strict FMI standard which requires auxiliary `.xml` specification files, `caskade` focuses on lean and active research development, which thrives on minimal overhead.